NM13: Barton on Sea

 - Occasional landmark trees

-Barton Gardens:
+Barton Gardens

 - Consistent set back creating a margin of garden to almost every street;